Last Updated on June 15, 2021 by Lori

 Luckily, she had pulled off to get gas before merging onto the bridge.
 The last thing you want to happen is to run out of gas on a bridge in New York!

 I‘m not just talking about pulling into gas stations on the interstate!
-We tried to avoid leaving the interstate to drive into small towns to fuel.
+We try to avoid leaving the interstate to drive into small towns to fuel.

-We always managed to find a gas station along the interstate that was an “easy on/easy off” type of station.
+We love the “easy on/easy off” type of gas station.

 After exiting the interstate, we saw the sign pointing to GAS and made the turn.
 Of course, the GAS station was not right at the end of the exit, but another five (5) miles towards a small town.